 Clearly, it’s a reflection of the athlete himself – his values, ethics, circumstances, motives, etc. But it can also speak volumes about where he’s from, especially in a highly conformist society like Mexico where idiosyncrasies and outliers are less common than many people think.

 Mr Marquez (known affectionately as “Rafa”) is a man of his times, deeply immersed not only in sport but the politics of sport.
 Yes, corruption in sports exists worldwide, starting with the corrupt leaders of FIFA and extending to every governing commission in the world.
-But the fact that Mexico’s #1 sporting icon freely socializes with a known gangster was known not just to US investigators but to his neighbors, teammates, managers, friends and family.
+But the fact that Mexico’s #1 sporting icon freely socializes with widely-recognized gangsters was known not only by US investigators but neighbors, teammates, managers, friends and family.

 A recent US Treasury Department statement accuses Rafa and singer Julion Alvarez of maintaining “longstanding relationships with Flores… acting as front persons for him and his DTO [drug-trafficking organization] and holding assets on their behalf”.